alphagov/government-service-design-manual/service-manual/the-team/transformation-partner.md

 The partner should have a track record with an Agile approach to software development, aligned with the [Agile Manifesto][manifesto].
 This approach should be applied in an adaptive and contexual rather than adogmatic way, and should apply learnings from such methods as [Lean][], Flow and Kanban.

 A cross-functional, non-siloed approach to roles within the team is preferred.
-For example, the QA function should be engaged as soon as each user story is picked up for development, and should work with the developers and BAs throughout the story's lifetime.
+For example, the Quality Assurance function should be engaged as soon as each user story is picked up for development, and should work with the developers and BAs throughout the story's lifetime.

 [Automated testing][] should not be restricted to functional requirements.
 [Performance, load, and soak testing](/service-manual/operations/load-and-performance-testing) will be required to ensure the system behaves as required, and the partner should be experienced with these forms of testing.